rolvera05/financial_planning_tools/README.md

 ## Usage

-To use the loan qualifier application simply clone the repository and run the **app.py** with:
+To use the  program you will utilize the following tools for accessing APIs:

 [Free Crypto API](https://alternative.me/crypto/api/)

-[Nasdaq Data Link API](https://data.nasdaq.com/) [Alpaca API](https://alpaca.markets/)
+[Nasdaq Data Link API](https://data.nasdaq.com/)

+[Alpaca API](https://alpaca.markets/)

 ---